RedisLabs/redis-cluster-proxy/README.md

 - PROXY INFO

-  Returns info specific to the cluster, in a similar fashion of the `INFO` command in Redis.
+  Returns info specific to the cluster, in a similar fashion to the `INFO` command in Redis.

 - PROXY COMMAND [UNSUPPORTED|CROSSSLOTS-UNSUPPORTED]